webreinvent/vaah-vue-select/README.md

 - `select_class`: Class attribute value of the select tag
 - `option_key`: Key name of the array which will set the `value` attribute of the option
 - `option_text`: Key name of the array which will set the text of the option
-- `on-select`: You can listen to this event and call back your method which will have the selected value

 Example 1:
 ```js